Associations¶

 objects.
 Pass the model class name literally, not a pluralised

-method should return an ORM instance ready
+version.
+The authors method should return an ORM instance ready

 for (optional) further filtering.